 This course builds on business knowledge and skills already attained.
 Its multidisiplinary nature provides students with a broad subject base from which to progress.
-There is a strong emplasis on application to the business world through the use of simulated scenarios.
+There is a strong emplasis on application to the business/administration world through the use of simulated scenarios.
 It aims to enhance students’ communication, presentation, teamworking, research, analytical and problem solving skills thereby preparing participants for further study or entry to work.
+Students participate in Institute events.
+Options are available for international students to gain an advanced qualification with extra English language support.

 - Business Law 6N4045 – Develops an understanding of the important legal issues which may arise in the modern commercial environment.
 Explore a diverse range of commercial legal topics including company, consumer and property law.